indeetv/embeddable-player-v2-integration-demo/readme.md

 ### `init`

-This function initializes the player by loading the initialization script and fetching the playback data.
+This function initializes the player by loading the initialization script then taking user input and making login call and then fetching the playback data.

 ## Error Handling